Beatification

+It is the third stage of the ordinary process of official recognition for Catholic saints: Servant of God, Venerable, Blessed, and Saint.

 History

 Local bishops had the power of beatifying until 1634, when Pope Urban VIII, in the apostolic constitution Cœlestis Jerusalem of 6 July, reserved the power of beatifying to the Holy See.

-Since the reforms of 1983, as a rule, one miracle must be confirmed to have taken place through the intercession of the person to be beatified.
+Since the reforms of 1983, as a rule, (for non-martyred Venerables) one miracle must be confirmed to have taken place through the intercession of the person to be beatified.
 Miracles are almost always unexplainable medical healings, and are scientifically investigated by commissions comprising physicians and theologians.

-The requirement of a miracle for beatification is waived in the case of someone whose martyrdom is formally declared by the Church.
+The requirement of a miracle for beatification is waived in the case of someone whose martyrdom is formally declared by the church.

 The feast day for a beatified person is not universal, but is celebrated only by territories, religious institutes, or communities in which the person receives particular veneration.
-For instance, Saint Kateri Tekakwitha was especially honored in the United States and Canada during her time as Blessed.
+For instance, Kateri Tekakwitha was especially honored in the United States and Canada during her time as Blessed.
 John Duns Scotus was honored among the Franciscans, in the Archdiocese of Cologne and other places.
-Similarly, veneration of Blessed Chiara Badano is particular to the Focolare movement.
+Similarly, veneration of Chiara Badano is particular to the Focolare movement.

 The blessed, elected by popular acclamation (the vox populi) enjoyed only local veneration.
 While the procedure of canonization was taken in hand from the twelfth century by the papacy in Rome, that of beatification continued on a local scale until the thirteenth century before settling at the Council of Trent, which reserved to the pope the right to say who could be venerated.

 Practices under the popes

-Pope John Paul II (1978–2005) markedly changed previous Catholic practice of beatification.
+Pope John Paul II (1978–2005) markedly changed the previous Catholic practice of beatification.
 By October 2004, he had beatified 1,340 people, more than the sum of all of his predecessors since Pope Sixtus V (1585–1590), who established a beatification procedure similar to that used today.

-John Paul II's successor, Pope Benedict XVI, personally celebrated the Beatification Mass for his predecessor at St. Peter's Basilica, on the Second Sunday of Easter, or Divine Mercy Sunday, on 1 May 2011, an event that drew more than one million people.
+John Paul II's successor, Pope Benedict XVI (2005–2013), personally celebrated the beatification Mass for his predecessor at St. Peter's Basilica, on the Second Sunday of Easter, or Divine Mercy Sunday, on 1 May 2011, an event that drew more than one million people.